|

 of the implications of forming a Georgia LLC.

-However, if there is anything about forming an LLC in Georgia
+However, if there is anything about Forming a LLC in Georgia

 that you're not sure about you should seek the advice of a competent Georgia lawyer, a Georgia accountant,

-or both before you form a LLC in Georgia.
+or a Georgia Business advisor before you form a LLC in Georgia.

 |